vivaria/edisonrul.ing/docs/source/cards/gift-of-the-martyr.md

-# GIFT OF THE MARTYR
+# Gift Of The Martyr

 *   “Gift of the Martyr” increases the monster’s ATK by the original ATK of the monster sent to the Graveyard.
 *   Sending a monster to the Graveyard is a cost for “Gift of the Martyr”.
 This is an effect that targets.